 CAFC Tosses Out TTAB's Dismissal of COGNAC Opposition Due to Flawed Application of the DuPont Factors to a Certification Mark

 The CAFC vacated and remanded the Board's decision [pdf here] dismissing an opposition to registration of the mark shown below, for music and production services.
-Opposers claimed likelihood of confusion with, and likely dilution, of the COGNAC common law certification mark, but a divided Board panel found that the relevant DuPont factors either favored the applicant or were neutral.
+Opposers claimed likelihood of confusion with, and likely dilution of, the COGNAC common law certification mark, but a divided Board panel found that the relevant DuPont factors either favored the applicant or were neutral.
 The CAFC, however, agreed with the opposers/appellants, ruling that the Board applied an incorrect legal standard for fame and erred in analyzing the similarity of the marks and the relatedness of the goods/services.
 The Board also erred in dismissing the dilution claim as inadequately pled.
 Bureau National Interprofessionel du Cognac, Institute National de Appellations d'Origine v.
-Cologne & Cognac Entertainment, Appeal No. 2023-1100 (Fed.
+Cologne & Cognac Entertainment, 2024 USPQ2d 1421 (Fed.
 Cir.
-August 6, 2024) [precedential].
+2024) [precedential].

 The Board also erred in requiring "unequivocal" evidence that the volume of sales "was driven by the COGNAC mark to rebut the presumption that it applied that the commercial evidence was attributable to the (accompanying) house mark alone."
 Moreover, the Board's factual findings regarding fame were inconsistent.